Home > States > Health insurance in Michigan

 - You must not be incarcerated.

-Although most people are thus eligible to enroll in a Marketplace plan, there are additional criteria in order to qualify for financial assistance in the Marketplace.
-In order to be eligible for subsidies:4
+Although most people are thus eligible to enroll in a Marketplace plan, there are additional criteria to qualify for financial assistance in the Marketplace.
+To be eligible for subsidies:6

 - You must not have access to an affordable employer health plan.
 Use our employer health plan affordability calculator to see if you may be eligible for subsidies to offset the cost of a Marketplace plan.

-- You must not be eligible for Medicaid, CHIP, or premium-free Medicare Part A.
+- You must not be eligible for premium-free Medicare Part A.7

 - If you’re married, you must file a joint tax return.